bytescout/pdf-co-api-samples/PDF To JSON API/JavaScript/Advanced Conversion Options/README.md

-## PDF to JSON API in JavaScript with PDF.co Web API

-### PDF to JSON API in JavaScript

-Here you may find thousands pre-made source code pieces for easy implementation in your own programming JavaScript projects.
-PDF to JSON API in JavaScript can be implemented with PDF.co Web API.
-PDF.co Web API is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
-Can also generate barcodes and read barcodes from images, scans and pdf.
+## PDF to JSON API in JavaScript with PDF.co Web API PDF.co Web API is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
+Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.

-JavaScript, code samples for JavaScript, developers help to speed up the application development and writing a code when using PDF.co Web API.
-Follow the instruction from the scratch to work and copy and paste code for JavaScript into your editor.
-Enjoy writing a code with ready-to-use sample JavaScript codes to add PDF to JSON API functions using PDF.co Web API in JavaScript.

-Our website provides free trial version of PDF.co Web API.
-It comes along with all these source code samples with the goal to help you with your JavaScript application implementation.

 ## REQUEST FREE TECH SUPPORT